Andr0id88/andr0id88.github.io/_pages/portfolio.md

 ## Projects
 I have been a part of many minor and larger projects in the last years, here are some of the projects i have been a part of.
 #### Redhat satellite
-The biggest project was setting up RedHat satellite alone for over 1000 servers within the health sector in norway.
-This project will be ongoing as long as i work here since there are new teams and new problems to solve and automate every day.
-Satellite was set up by mixed automation between puppet, ansible and some shellscripts aswell.
+One of the significant projects I undertook was the independent setup of RedHat Satellite for over 1000 servers within the healthcare sector in Norway.
+This ongoing project requires continuous problem-solving and automation efforts as new teams and challenges emerge.
+The setup involved a combination of automation tools such as Puppet, Ansible, and shell scripts.
 #### Redhat insights
-I also took it upon myself to introduce redhat insights along with satellite to the organization, and i have been working continiously to improve the integration of the insights service with the rest of our platform.
-This is to provide a secure platform and to enable the our security team and others to quickly identify new treaths that occur.
+As part of my responsibilities, I took the initiative to introduce RedHat Insights alongside Satellite to our organization.
+I have been consistently working to enhance the integration of the Insights service with our overall platform.
+The goal is to establish a secure environment that enables our security team and other stakeholders to promptly identify and address emerging threats.
 #### Ansible automation platform
-I am currently working on setting up Ansible Automation Plattform to provide a whole new service for all of our employees.
-The plan is to integrate this with Satellite aswell as insights to provide a automated errata and remediation service to our linux platform.
+Currently, I am actively engaged in setting up the Ansible Automation Platform to offer a brand new service to all our employees.
+The plan involves integrating this platform with Satellite and Insights to provide an automated errata and remediation service for our Linux platform.
+Additionally, as part of the Ansible Automation Platform implementation, we are leveraging Ansible for automation across our entire infrastructure, including both Windows and Linux machines as well as network devices.
 #### Linux work surface
-When i started in NHN Linux as a office computer was unheard of and a dream.
-I can now proudly say that since that day i have become involved in a huge project that aims to change that.
-We are in the late stages of beeing able to offer linux as a work laptop and satellite and insights will be a big part of making that happen.
-This is a project that i have fallen in love with since i love seeing windows users discovering the beauty and efficency of a linux machine first hand.
-And personaly as a beta tester for this new linux laptop i think my productivity went up tenfold.
+When I initially joined NHN Linux, the concept of using Linux as an office computer seemed unattainable.
+However, I am proud to be part of a significant project that aims to change that perception.
+We are in the final stages of being able to offer Linux as a work laptop, with Satellite and Insights playing a crucial role in this endeavor.
+Personally, as a beta tester for this new Linux laptop, I have witnessed a remarkable increase in my productivity.
 #### Cyberark
-And i also been working on Cyberark systems to provide security to linux servers as well as windows in our infrastructure.
-This is an ongoing project that just keeps growing for each year with new components and new integrations.
+Another ongoing project I have been involved in is the implementation of Cyberark systems to enhance the security of both our Linux and Windows servers in the infrastructure.
+This project continues to expand each year, incorporating new components and integrations.
 #### Homelab
-I have a huge homelab consisting of kubernetes clusters running AWX,gitea,jenkins etc. Also multiple virtual machines running foreman, testvm's running diffrent webservers and databases for automation testing and tinkering.
-Also a few windows vm's for pentesting purposes and of course kali linux for that exact same reason.
+In my personal capacity, I maintain an extensive homelab environment consisting of Kubernetes clusters running AWX, Gitea, Jenkins, and other tools.
+Additionally, I manage multiple virtual machines running Foreman, as well as test VMs with various web servers and databases for automation testing and experimentation.
+I also maintain a few Windows VMs as victims for my Kali Linux machine.

 ## Education
 | Subject                           | School                 |      Year      |